You Can Come to Italy:

 day 4 Florence

 Day in Florence with a private guide for an historical walking tour in the morning and then the rest of the day to explore on your own, visit museums, galleries, shops and enjoy the city.
 Optional private tours to the Accademia (Michelangelo’s David) or to the Uffizi (paintings gallery with Botticelli, Leonardo da Vinci, Michelangelo, Raphael, etc.).
-Back to the villa to cool off in the pool and enjoy a cooking lesson and group supper.
+Apericena (cocktails and heavy hors d'oeuvres) in the city.

-day 6 Carmignano, free time
+day 5 Carmignano, free time

 Morning visit to the village of Carmignano to see Pontormo’s ground breaking Mannerist painting of the Visitation still hanging in the church for which it was commissioned.
-Visit to a producer of agresto, a wine vinegar made following an ancient Roman process.
-Typical Tuscan lunch on the terrace at a great countryside restaurant.
-Afternoon free to relax at the villa.
-Farewell supper prepared by a private chef.
+Visit to a producer of agresto, a condiment made from unripe grapes following an ancient Roman process.
+We'll eat a typical Tuscan lunch on the terrace at a great countryside restaurant and spend the afternoon relaxing at the villa.
+Evening cooking lesson and group supper.

-day 7 departure
+day 8 departure

 Transfers to Florence Amerigo Vespucci airport FLR or to Florence Santa Maria Novella train station.